bmc/sbt-izpack/index.md

 The plugin provides three new SBT tasks.

-* `izpack:create-installer` generates the installer jar file from your YAML configuration.
+**`izpack:create-xml`**

-* `izpack:create-xml` converts the YAML configuration file to the XML file required by IzPack.
-You generally don't need to invoke this task yourself; `izpack:create-installer` invokes it automatically.
+Converts the YAML configuration file to the XML file required by IzPack.
+You generally don't need to invoke this task yourself;
+`izpack:create-installer` invokes it automatically.
 This task exists primarily for debugging.

-* `izpack:clean` deletes all target edited files. `izpack:clean`
+The tasks depends on `(packageBin in Compile)`, so your code will automatically be compiled and packaged into its jar file(s) before the installer XML is generated.

+**`izpack:create-installer`**

+Generates the installer jar file from your YAML configuration.
+The tasks depends on `izpack:create-xml` which, in turn, depends on `(packageBin in Compile)`, so your code will automatically be compiled and packaged into its jar file(s) before the installer is created.

+**`izpack:clean`**

-  is also automatically linked into the main SBT `clean` task.
+Deletes all *sbt-izpack*-generated files and directories. `izpack:clean` is also automatically linked into the main SBT `clean` task.

 # The YAML configuration file